unrealcv/unrealcv/docs/reference/unrealzoo_capture_transport.rst

 (`https://arxiv.org/abs/2607.06701`) and source repository (`https://github.com/spear-sim/spear`).

-This section is a closed-build measurement of the UnrealZoo distribution.
+This section reports measurements from the August 27, 2026 packaged build.
+UnrealCV listened on port 9001; port 9000 was not used.
 The test environment was:

 * Windows 11